 The Agricultural Engineering Technology program is a two-year program.
 Only students who have completed one year of the Agricultural Engineering Technician or Farm Equipment Technician programs are considered for admission.
-Animal Health Technology and Biology Technology are three-year programs.
-The Chemistry Laboratory Technology and Food Laboratory Technology programs and the Landscape Horticulture Technology program are two years in duration.
+Animal Health Technology, Biology Technology, and Food Laboratory Technology are three-year programs.
+The Chemistry Laboratory Technology and Landscape Horticulture Technology programs are two years in duration.